 At this very moment, it's clear to everyone who lives in it that South Africa is headed towards becoming a failed state.
 A power crisis, high crime rate, political incompetence, corruption and other atrocities plague one of the most prominent and powerful countries on the continent and in the world.
 A few days into the year, the country had already experienced power cuts.
 2020 is already looking like it will be a continuation of 2019.

-Two 2019chip-hop releases captured the country's dysfunction and reflected it back to South Africa's citizens—YoungstaCPT's 3T, which recently won Album of the Year at the South African Hip Hop Awards and Stogie T's recently-released The Empire of Sheep.
+Two 2019 hip-hop releases captured the country's dysfunction and reflected it back to South Africa's citizens—YoungstaCPT's 3T, which recently won Album of the Year at the South African Hip Hop Awards, and Stogie T's recently-released The Empire of Sheep.
 While projects such as JimmyWiz' Accordin' to Jim and Touchline's 19 Flow have songs that touch on the country and society's current state, Stogie T and YoungstaCPT's projects make that focus overt.

-The two albums are complete opposites—3T is YoungstaCPT's official debut album and spans 21 songs, while Stogie T's EP is only eight-songs long and is a prequel to his upcoming full-length album due this year.
+The two projects are complete opposites—3T is YoungstaCPT's official debut album and spans 21 songs, while Stogie T's EP is only eight songs long and is a prequel to his upcoming full-length album due this year.
 These are also projects by rappers from different eras: Stogie T is a veteran and YoungstaCPT is part of the new generation of SA hip-hop.

-What the two projects have in common is the artists' personal perspectives in telling the story of South Africa as a country—its past, present and possible future.
+The two projects have in common the artists' personal perspectives in telling the story of South Africa as a country—its past, present, and possible future.
 On 3T, YoungstaCPT captures the experience of Coloured people in the country, especially the Western Cape.

 Stogie T. Photo by Sabelo Mkhabela.

 The past and present are both common threads on 3T and The Empire of Sheep and the methodologies used in creating both projects are similar.